Using revisions in Cloud Run functions for Traffic Splitting, Gradual Rollouts, and Rollbacks

 Overview

-Cloud Run allows you to specify which revisions should receive traffic and to specify traffic percentages that are received by a revision.
+Cloud Run functions allows you to specify which revisions should receive traffic and to specify traffic percentages that are received by a revision.
 Revisions allows you to rollback to a previous revision, gradually roll out a revision, and split traffic between multiple revisions.

 What you'll learn